dgaines2/vasp_manager/README.md

 placed in the `calculations/` directory.
 Each mode has its own configuration settings with sensible defaults, but these can be easily customized by the user.
-    * To include spin polarization, set `"ispin": "auto"` in `calc_config.json`.
-With this setting, all elements with valence *d* or *f* electrons will start with initial magnetic moments of 5 and 7
-    $\mu_B$, respectively. `VaspManager` also accepts an additional argument `magmom_per_atom_cutoff` which defaults to 0.
+    * To include spin polarization, set `"ispin": "auto"` in `calc_config.json`; otherwise set `"ispin": 1` With this setting, all elements with valence *d* or *f* electrons will start with initial magnetic moments of 5 and 7 $\mu_B$, respectively. `VaspManager` also accepts an additional argument `magmom_per_atom_cutoff` which defaults to 0.
 If this argument is passed, `rlx` calculations that finish with a magmom per atom less than this value with be re-run without spin polarization.
 This argument only affects `rlx` calculations, and the spin setting for following `static`, `bulkmod`, or `elastic` calculations is inferred from the final `rlx` calculation.
-    * To include DFT+U for transition metal oxides, set `"hubbards": "wang"`.
+    * To include DFT+U for transition metal oxides, set `"hubbards": "wang"`;
+    otherwise, set `"hubbards": null`.
 Currently, only `"gga": "PE"` (PBE) is supported.

-To manually stop `VaspManager` from processing a material, place a `STOP` file in that material's directory: e.g. `calculations/AlAs/STOP`.
+To manually stop `VaspManager` from processing a material, place a `STOP` file in that material's directory: e.g. `calculations/NaCl/STOP`.

 The module logger is also made available for information and debugging and can be accessed through `logging.getLogger("vasp_manager")`.